vanillaSlice/blog/content/post/seven-languages-in-seven-weeks.md

 Surprised mainly because I had never heard of it; partly because it sounded like one of those cheap *Learn to Code in a Day* books.

-****Spoiler: it is anything but a cheap *Learn to Code in a Day* book.****
+****Spoiler: it's anything but a cheap *Learn to Code in a Day* book.****

 ## What's it all about?

 As the name suggests, we learn seven languages in seven weeks. *Learn* might be a stretch.
 It's more of a *tour* of seven languages.
-But that's the whole point of the book — the intention is *not* to make you an expert in each language.
+But that's the whole point of the book — the intention is not to make you an expert in each language.

-We start with a new language each week:
+We start each week with a new language:

 * Week 1 - Ruby
 * Week 2 - Io